nanome-ai/nanome-macros/Documentation/README.md

 end;
 ```

-### Accessing Nanome features
+### Nanome Commands

-A macro have access to all the Nanome capability through Lua functions
+A macro have access to all the Nanome capability through Lua functions:

 See: https://github.com/nanome-ai/nanome-macros/blob/master/Documentation/API.md